page icon

 Written work on disability in this field has often focused on practical inclusivity rather than on the legal standards for protection.
 Without specific analysis and guidance there is a risk that disability, which can also intersect with other characteristics where people may experience discrimination, may be overlooked and the issues involved left ‘invisible’.
 This document is intended as legal interpretive guidance for decision-makers, practitioners and the judiciary working with people in this field.

-The authors of this report are Jennifer Blair of the Helen Bamber Foundation and David Neale from Garden Court Chambers.
+The authors of this report are Jennifer Blair of the Helen Bamber Foundation and Claudia Neale from Garden Court Chambers.
 The authors would like to thank Jenni Whitaker, research assistant for this publication, and the doctors, clinical psychologists, lawyers and counter-trafficking experts at the Helen Bamber Foundation who have provided advice on this publication alongside Asylos, the Asylum Research Centre and Dr S Chelvan, a barrister who attends the Home Office National Asylum Stakeholder Forum Equalities Subgroup and has acted in disability-based protection claims.

 Whilst this report was in the process of being drafted the case of DH (Particular Social Group: Mental Health) Afghanistan [2020] UKUT 223 (IAC) was handed down by the Upper Tribunal.
 The authors of this report would like to express gratitude to those involved with that case, particularly Ali Bandegani from Garden Court Chambers, whose arguments, relied on in the judgment, we have also referenced in this publication.